htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+- Vanilla-universe jobs which set ``CheckpointExitCode`` (or otherwise make use of HTCondor's support for self-checkpointing) now report the total user and system CPU usage, not just the usage since the last checkpoint.
+  :ticket:`4971`

 - The Python bindings now define equality and inequality operators for ClassAd objects.
   :ticket:`7760`

-- Vanilla-univese jobs which set ``CheckpointExitCode`` (or otherwise make use of HTCondor's support for self-checkpointing) now report the total user and system CPU usage, not just the usage since the last checkpoint.
-  :ticket:`4971`

-- Fixed a bug where setting Notification = error in the submit file failed to send an email to the user when the job was held.
+- Fixed a bug in the *condor_job_router* that could cause a crash when a route was removed while jobs were still associated with it.
-  :ticket:`7763`

-- The D_SUB_SECOND debug format option will no longer produce timestamps with four digits (``1000``) in the milliseconds field.
-  :ticket:`7685`
+  :ticket:`7590`

+- Fixed a bug with *condor_chirp* that could result in *condor_chirp* returning a non-zero exit code after a successful chirp command on Windows.
+  :ticket:`7880`

-- Using ``MACHINE_RESOURCE_NAMES`` will no longer cause crashes on RHEL 8.
+- Using ``MACHINE_RESOURCE_NAMES`` will no longer cause crashes on Enterprise Linux 8.
   Additionally, the spurious warning about ``NAMES`` not being list as a resource has been eliminated.
   :ticket:`7755`

+- Fixed the *condor_c-gahp* so that low-priority file transfer tasks don't block high-priority tasks such as querying the status of the remote jobs.
+  :ticket:`7782`

+- Fixed a rarely occurring bug that would cause the *condor_schedd* to crash, when trying to start a local universe job.
+  :ticket:`7785`

+- The GSI code now checks for a host alias before attempting to do a reverse DNS look-up.
+This means that hosts with valid certificates no longer need a ``PTR`` record (although it must still be valid if it exists), if those hosts set the ``HOST_ALIAS`` configuration value appropriately (``$(FULL_HOSTNAME)``, usually).
+  :ticket:`7788`

+- Fixed a bug that can cause GSI authentication to fail with newer versions of OpenSSL.
+  :ticket:`7332`

+- Fixed a bug that could cause grid universe jobs of type ``batch`` to fail when the X.509 proxy was refreshed.
+  :ticket:`7825`

+- Fixed a bug where job attribute ``DelegateJobGSICredentialsLifetime`` was ignored when a Condor-C job's refreshed proxy was forwarded to the remote *condor_schedd*.
+  :ticket:`7856`

+- Attribute ``GridJobId`` is no longer removed from the job ad when the job enters ``Completed`` or ``Removed`` status.
+  :ticket:`6159`

+- When attempting to tell the *condor_startd* to stop a running job, the *condor_shadow* will now retry if a network failure occurs.
+  :ticket:`7840`

-- Fixed a bug where the *condor_gridmanager* could refresh the proxy of grid-type *condor* jobs at the wrong time when ``DelegateJobGSICredentialsLifetime`` is set in the job ad.
+- Fixed a bug where setting ``Notification = error`` in the submit file failed to send an email to the user when the job was held.
-  :ticket`7856`
+  :ticket:`7763`

+- Fixed a bug in the ``-autoformat`` option when using lists and nested ads.
+  :ticket:`7750`

 - Improved the efficiency of process monitoring in macOS.
   :ticket:`7851`

-- Fixed a bug in the ``-autoformat`` option when using lists and nested ads.
-  :ticket:`7750`

-- Fixed a rare bug that would cause the schedd to crash when trying to start a local universe jobs #7785

-- Fixed a bug in the *condor_job_router* that could cause a crash when a route was removed while jobs were still associated with it.
-  :ticket:`7590`

-- Fixed the ``PreCmd`` and ``PostCmd`` job attributes to work correctly with absolute paths.
-  :ticket:`7770`

-- Improved the DaemonCore argument parser to look explicitly for ``-d`` or ``-dynamic`` when using dynamic directories.
-All other arguments beginning with the letter *d* get passed on to the calling executable.
-  :ticket:`7848`

-- Re-eanble VOMS support in the Debian and Ubuntu .deb packages.
+- Re-enable VOMS support in the Debian and Ubuntu .deb packages.
   :ticket:`7875`

 - Update the *bosco_quickstart* script to download tarballs via ``httpd``